change-hi/change-hi.github.io/morea/machine-learning/assessment-machine-learning-workshop-2023-results.md

 Machine Learning is a very interesting topic and there is a lot of interest in expanding the treatment of this topic in some manner in future years.

+It seems that the workshop participants ranged greatly in background: from some who have taken ML courses in the past to those with no prior experience.
+Satisfying both audiences is challenging, but you seem to have done a pretty good job.

 Jekyll is notorious for being difficult to set up on Windows.
 Since Morea depends upon Jekyll, this can be a problem.
 Fortunately, I will soon be documenting a cloud-based approach based upon GitPod.io which will significantly simplify Morea use for Windows (and even Unix) users.

 Recommendations for next time: